Filters

 Filter validation

-If your filter has limitations, you may present an error state on your filter toggle to communicate these limitations to users.
-Examples of instances where you may want to use filter validation include:
+If your filter has limitations, you can present an error state on your filter toggle to communicate these limitations to users.
+Examples of instances where you can want to use filter validation include:

 • In cases where free-form text input validation is needed